 American Sign Language interpretation is available free of charge for guided tours and public programs or events by request with two weeks’ notice.

 Real-time captioning is available for public programs and events with three weeks’ notice.
-Please call (212) 312-8803 or email firstname.lastname@example.org to place a request.
+Please email, email@example.com to place a request.

 Verbal Description Guided Tours

-Guided verbal-description tours at the 9/11 Memorial & Museum are also available upon request with three weeks’ notice.
-To make a request for a guided verbal-description tour, please call (212) 312-8803 or email email@example.com to place a request.
+Guided verbal description tours at the 9/11 Memorial & Museum are also available upon request with three weeks’ notice.
+To make a request for a guided verbal description tour, please email, firstname.lastname@example.org to place a request.

-Staff are available throughout the Museum to assist visitors in navigating the touchscreen interactive exhibits.
-You can visit the Information Desk to request that a visitor services host in a blue blazer assist and escort you to the interactive touchscreen.
+Staff is available throughout the Museum to assist visitors in navigating the touchscreen interactive exhibits.
+You can visit the Information Desk to request that a visitor service host in a blue blazer assist and escort you to the interactive touchscreen.

-Staff are available to serve as a sighted guide to assist visitors in navigating the Museum space with advanced request.
-Please call (212) 312-8803 or email firstname.lastname@example.org to place a request.
+With advanced request, sighted guides are available to assist visitors in navigating Museum space.
+Please email, email@example.com to place a request.

 The National September 11 Memorial & Museum is committed to ensuring that this website, www.911memorial.org, is accessible to the widest possible audience.
 Visit our website accessibility page to learn more.
-Please contact us with any questions or concerns about accessibility regarding www.911memorial.org by contacting us via email@example.com or by calling (212) 312-8803.
+Please contact us with any questions or concerns about accessibility regarding www.911memorial.org by emailing, firstname.lastname@example.org.